View of earth from space at night

 Needless Waste and the Sustainability of Cataract Surgery

-A 2019 report from Health Care Without Harm estimated that the healthcare sector is responsible for 4.4% of all global greenhouse gas emissions; 71% of these emissions come from the manufacture, use, and disposal of healthcare supplies.
-The healthcare system accounts for nearly 10% of greenhouse gas emissions in the United States, where it is the second largest contributor to landfills after the food industry.
-Operating rooms account for a major share of the total emissions and waste from the healthcare sector.
-Studies comparing the endophthalmitis rates at the Aravind Eye Hospital system and the AAO IRIS Registry suggest that much of our surgical waste is excessive and unnecessary.
+A 2019 report from Health Care Without Harm estimated that the healthcare sector is responsible for 4.4% of all global greenhouse gas emissions, and nearly 10% of emissions in the United States; 71% of these emissions come from the manufacture, use, and disposal of healthcare supplies.
+Studies comparing endophthalmitis rates at the Aravind Eye Hospital system and the AAO IRIS Registry suggest that much of our surgical waste is excessive and unnecessary.